TITLE 21 AGRICULTURE AND RANCHING

 D. The board shall record the feedlot owner’s permission and keep record of those owner’s that have requested and been granted permission to use the alternative form of identification allowed by law and this section.
 For registering the alternative, the board shall charge a fee equal, and in addition, to the fee for recording the New Mexico registered brand of the owner of the cattle.
 The registered brand and the alternative shall be re-recorded separately at the time of the re-recording.

-E. The owner of the feedlot must ensure that the eartags used throughout his/her feedlot are consistent as to size, lettering, information, and layout.
+E. The owner of the feedlot must ensure that the eartags used throughout their feedlot are consistent as to size, lettering, information, and layout.
 Variations in color and individual animal number placed upon the tag are acceptable.

 F. The appointed board has the right to revoke an owner’s permission to use the alternate method of identification after a hearing and upon presentation of evidence finds just cause to do so.